-Description The subjects comprises an extended end terraced villa.
-Accommodation Ground Floor: Entrance Hallway, Lounge, Dining Room, Kitchen, Utility Room and Cloakroom with WC.
-First Floor: Master Bedroom with En-suite Bathroom with separate Shower Cubicle and WC, 2 Further Bedrooms and Shower Room with WC.
-Attic Floor: Guest Bedroom with En-suite Shower Room and WC.
-Gross internal floor area (m2) 148 m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential location to the north east of Dundee city centre.
-Surrounding properties are of a similar class and nature with excellent amenities available within easy reach.
-Age Erected circa 1950 and subsequently extended/altered.
-When these works were carried out is unknown.
+Description The subjects comprise an end terraced two storey former Local Authority villa.
+Accommodation GROUND FLOOR - Entrance Hallway, Lounge, Kitchen and Bedroom.
+FIRST FLOOR - Two Bedrooms and Shower Room with WC.
+Gross internal floor area (m2) 86 m2 or thereby.
+Neighbourhood and location The subjects are situated to the north of Dundee city centre in an established residential location.
+Surrounding properties are of similar class and nature with adequate amenities available within easy reach.
+Age Erected circa 1950.
 Weather Dry and clear.
-Chimney stacks None.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney serving the property would appear to be of brick construction externally harled with the flashings, where seen from ground level, being of copper design.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.